electronicwhisper/loci-itp/readme.md

 ### `/#about` and `/#scan` and `#success`

 Just static pages.
-But change the words on the success page (`index.html` lines 132-137).
+But change the words on the success page.
 And redirect the php mailer to `/#success`.

 ## `/clear.html`